Mirrors (2008 film): Plot

-Ben asks his police friend Larry Byrne to help him locate the patient-employee manifest for the hospital.
-Larry finds the name Anna Esseker, a patient of the psychiatric hospital.
-She was twelve years old at the time and died in a mass suicide.
+Ben eventually finds out about Anna Esseker, a patient of the psychiatric hospital.
+She was 12 when she supposedly died in a mass suicide.

-Ben looks through Anna's file and finds an Authorization and Consent form that negated her Death Certificate, stating that she had been discharged from the hospital two days before the suicide and is led to believe that Anna is still alive.
-Meanwhile, Ben's wife Amy discovers her son Michael's reflection acting differently from the real Michael.
-In a panic, she calls Ben, who immediately returns home.
-Together they cover every reflective surface in the house with green paint.
+Finding a record of Anna being discharged from the hospital two days before the suicide, Ben is led to believe she is still alive.
+Meanwhile, Amy notices her son Michael's reflection acting differently from her real son.
+She calls Ben, who immediately returns home.
+Together they cover or remove everything with a reflective surface.

-Ben locates Anna Esseker's childhood home, and discovers that as a child she was violent and uncontrollable, and diagnosed with severe schizophrenia.
-She was taken in by a doctor, Dr. Kane from St. Matthew's Hospital, who believed that she had a rare personality disorder.
-His treatment was to confine Anna to a chair surrounded by mirrors, believing this would cure her disorder by forcing her to confront her own reflection.
-Ben is told by Anna's brother Robert that when she returned, apparently cured, strange things started to happen with the mirrors in their home.
+Visiting Anna Esseker's childhood home, Ben learns she was violent, uncontrollable, and diagnosed with severe schizophrenia.
+At St. Matthew's Hospital, Dr. Kane's treatment was to confine Anna to a chair surrounded by mirrors.
+Anna's brother Robert recalls that when she returned, apparently cured, strange things started to happen with the mirrors in their home.
 As a result, her family sent her to a convent, Saint Augustine's Monastery, where mirrors are forbidden.

-Ben visits the convent and finds Anna alive and well, who explains that she was actually possessed by a demon, which was drawn from her and became trapped in the mirrors.
-She explains that it collects the souls of those it kills and if she were to return, it would make it possible for the demon to be brought back into the mortal world.
+At the convent, Ben finds Anna alive and well.
+Anna explains that she was possessed by a demon, which later became trapped in the mirrors.
+The demon collects the souls of those it kills.
+If she returns, the demon would be able to escape into the mortal world.
 She refuses to go back.